Transient concurrence for copropagating entangled bosons and fermions

-The behavior of $\rho^{\pm}$, remarkably similar to that of the second-order correlation function, $g^{(2)}$, justifies and reinforces the need for a more coherent and transversal dialogue between the different fields of study in which these quantities operate.
-This underlying similarity leads us to adopt the terms \emph{probabilistic bunching} and \emph{probabilistic anti-bunching} to describe, respectively, the accumulation and depletion of the joint probability density, thus facilitating a more uniform and understandable conceptual framework.
-It is worth remembering at this point that, as Lewenstein highlighted \cite{lewenstein2007}, it was the interpretation of quantum probability amplitudes of two particles that inspired the Glauber's formulation of modern photon counting theory \cite{glauber1965, glauber2007quantum}, providing a framework for understanding collective phenomena such as bunching and anti-bunching.
-With this unified nomenclature, the results displayed in Fig. \ref{jointPD} can be effectively summarized in Table \ref{table:quantum_phenomena}, where we show a comparison with the classification of bunching and anti-bunching terms of $g^{(2)}$ of the photonic case \cite{fox2006quantum}.
+The behavior of $\rho^{\pm}$, remarkably similar to that of the second-order correlation function $g^{(2)}$ familiar from quantum optics, highlights a formal structural parallel between both descriptions.
+This motivates the adoption of the terms \emph{probabilistic bunching} and \emph{probabilistic antibunching} to describe, respectively, the accumulation and depletion of the joint probability density, thereby promoting a more uniform terminology across the different physical domains where related quantum phenomena arise.
+It is worth recalling here that, as emphasized by Lewenstein~\cite{lewenstein2007}, the quantum-optical understanding of photon bunching originated from the interpretation of two-photon probability amplitudes.
+This perspective played a central role in motivating Glauber’s formulation of modern photon-counting theory~\cite{glauber1965, glauber2007quantum}, where bunching and antibunching are characterized through $g^{(2)}$.
+With this unified nomenclature in mind, the results displayed in Fig.~\ref{jointPD} can be effectively summarized and compared with their photonic counterparts~\cite{fox2006quantum} in Table~\ref{table:quantum_phenomena}, where the classification based on $g^{(2)}$ is set side by side with the criteria defined through the interference term $I_{AB}$ for bosonic and fermionic matter waves.

-In summary, beyond its simplicity, this approach bridges fundamental concepts of different quantum scenarios and offers insights in the behavior of entangled particles.
+\textit{Conclusions and Outlook.}--- In this work, we have investigated the transient dynamics of copropagating entangled bosons and fermions by extending the quantum shutter model to analyze how entanglement manifests itself in the spatiotemporal structure of the joint probability density.
+Our approach, based on exact analytical time-dependent solutions, captures the phenomenon of diffraction in time and sets the foundation for exploring quantum transients in dynamical regimes.

+We have introduced the notion of transient concurrence as a dynamical indicator of entanglement and demonstrated how it modulates the interference correlation in the joint probability density, revealing the active regions where probabilistic bunching and antibunching phenomena emerge.
+Furthermore, we have derived analytical expressions that establish a direct connection between entanglement and the oscillatory structure associated with the Hanbury–Brown and Twiss effect thereby providing a theoretical framework to explore the manifestation of entanglement in transient regimes.
+Notably, in the case of maximum entanglement, we show that the asymptotic expression for the joint probability density reproduces the characteristic form $1 \pm \cos(\Delta k \Delta x)$, which is known to emerge in various quantum interference scenarios related to HBT-type interference.
+This connection between an abstract quantity (entanglement) and interference patterns opens new avenues for experimental investigations, potentially offering new methods to detect and characterize entanglement in dynamical quantum systems.